-&lt;sup>69 "Basic Structures of Plotlines," Buttrick, Homiletic, 309ff.
+^{102 &}quot;Basic Structures of Plotlines," Buttrick, Homiletic, 309ff.

-3. Op Opening of the Move: Now let us suppose some of these folk came into an assembly where Jesus preached.
+Closing of the Move: So, it's not that hard to suppose if someone who is not like us comes into our assemblies that they do not belong.
+[My opening line and my closing line are very similar.
+Yet, when I say the closing line, I have moved the audience to think about the topic differently.]
+3. Ope ening of the Move: Now let us suppose some of these folk came into an assembly where Jesus preached.
 Development of the Move through story, image, and argument.
 Closing of the Move: So, if these folks came to church where Jesus preached, we know they would have been received with open arms.
 [My opening line and my closing line are very similar.
 Yet, when I say the closing line, I have moved the audience to think about the topic differently.]
-1. Op Opening of the Move: So how does that play out in our churches?
+4. Opening of the Move: So how does that play out in ening of the Move: So how does that play out in our churches?
 Development of the Move through story, image, and argument.
 Closing of the Move: The value of every person is determined by blood, not mud.
 [Not quite a restatement of the opening line but it is an answer to the question of the opening line.]
-5. Op Opening of the Move: So, in our churches, what law do we follow?
+5. Ope ening of the Move: So, in our churches, what law do we follow?
 The royal law or the law of favoritism?
 Closing of the Move: "What you believe about God alters how you act towards others."
 [Not quite a restatement of the opening line but it is an answer to the question of the opening line.
-And it is an inclusio of the first line of the sermon.
+And it is an inclusion of the first line of the sermon.
 My focus of the sermon is clearly articulated in the final Move.]